Electricity market: Wholesale electricity market

 A wholesale electricity market exists when competing generators offer their electricity output to retailers.
 The retailers then re-price the electricity and take it to market.
 While wholesale pricing used to be the exclusive domain of large retail suppliers, increasingly markets like New England are beginning to open up to end-users.
 Large end-users seeking to cut out unnecessary overhead in their energy costs are beginning to recognize the advantages inherent in such a purchasing move.
 Consumers buying electricity directly from generators is a relatively recent phenomenon.

 Buying wholesale electricity is not without its drawbacks (market uncertainty, membership costs, set up fees, collateral investment, and organization costs, as electricity would need to be bought on a daily basis), however, the larger the end user's electrical load, the greater the benefit and incentive to make the switch.

 For an economically efficient electricity wholesale market to flourish it is essential that a number of criteria are met, namely the existence of a coordinated spot market that has "bid-based, security-constrained, economic dispatch with nodal prices".
 These criteria have been largely adopted in the US, Australia, New Zealand and Singapore.

 Markets for power-related commodities required and managed by (and paid for by) market operators to ensure reliability, are considered ancillary services and include such names as spinning reserve, non-spinning reserve, operating reserves, responsive reserve, regulation up, regulation down, and installed capacity.

 Market clearing

 Wholesale transactions (bids and offers) in electricity are typically cleared and settled by the market operator or a special-purpose independent entity charged exclusively with that function.
-Market operators do not clear trades but often require knowledge of the trade in order to maintain generation and load balance.
+Market operators may or may not clear trades, but often require knowledge of the trade to maintain generation and load balance.

 Markets for electricity trade net generation output for a number of intervals usually in increments of 5, 15 and 60 minutes.

-Depending on the market design, the market operator can either:
+Two types of auction can be used to determine which producers are dispatched: